afska/piugba/README.md

 export PATH="$PATH:$GBA_DIR/tools/devkitPro/tools/bin"
 ```

-- You can check if the tools are installed correctly by running `./scripts/toolchain/check.sh`
+- You can check if the tools are installed correctly by running `make check`

 ### Scripts